Skip to main content

 Once a juror becomes eligible to serve again they may or may not hear from our office.
 Names are selected randomly each year from a pool compiled from two different source lists.
 Jurors should be aware that, according to statute, they could be utilized as a prospective juror on their first day of service for the entire business day.
 In Shasta County, this generally means that you may be at court from 8:00 a.m., to 5:00 p.m.
 If jury selection is close to completion, a jury panel may be held past 5:00 p.m.
 However, that is an exception rather than the rule.

 Serving one day on call means that when you call for reporting instructions, you are directed to call back to the recorded message line at a specific time the next day to report within that same day.
 You can be asked to report to the Jury Assembly Room in as little as an hour’s time.
 If you are not required to report that day, you will be considered completed for service for one (1) year.
 Until given a time to report while on call, you are free to go about your personal endeavors.
-Telephone standby means that you may be requested to call back each night after 5:00 p.m., for reporting instructions for a day other than the beginning date shown on your summons.
+Telephone standby means that you may be requested to call back each night after 5:30 p.m., for reporting instructions for a day other than the beginning date shown on your summons.
 Trial weeks generally begin on Tuesdays, but individual trials may begin on a later day during the week.
 The date shown on your summons is strictly a beginning date.
-Until given a time to report within that five (5) day period, you are free to go about your personal endeavors.
+Until given a time to report within that three (3) day period, you are free to go about your personal endeavors.

 What if my boss will not let me off to serve as a juror?